Sajjad-Hossain-Talukder/DataStructures-and-Algorithms/Data Structure/Standard Template Library/Set.md

                                                      else  cout<<*it<<endl;
                                             *it shows same value which we are searching .
 -------------------------------------------------------------------------------------------------------------------
-	insert () :  used to insert element in set .
+-	insert () :  used to insert element in set .
 In there ways ,we can use this built-in function as follow :

                      1.set_name . insert( element / value ) ;
                      2.set_name . insert( iterator_position ,  value ) ;
                      3.set_name . insert( first_iterator , last_iterator ) ;

                     Ex :    p.insert(s.find(50), s.find(900));
                             p.insert(s.begin(), s.end());

-            find() return iterator of a value .
+            *find() return iterator of a value .
 If not avilable in set then it return end()  .

-Time Complexity:
-1.log(N) ,Where ‘N’ is the number of elements in the set
+ Time Complexity: log(N) ,Where ‘N’ is the number of elements in the set
 -------------------------------------------------------------------------------------------------------------------

-	erase() : erase() function is used to remove elements from a container from the specified position or range.
+- erase() : erase() function is used to remove elements from a container from the specified position or range.

                   1.set_name . erase ( iterator_position ) ;
                   2.set_name . erase ( first_iterator , last_iterator ) ;

                   Ex :
                   p.erase(p.begin() , p.end());
                   p.erase(p.find(value) , p.find(value));

                   Time Complexity:
-                  1.  – amortized constant
+                  1.  – amortized constant -
                   2.  – O(n), n is number of elements between starting position and ending position.
 -------------------------------------------------------------------------------------------------------

-              	clear() :  function is used to remove all the elements of the set container, thus making its size 0. set_name . clear() ;
+-	clear() :  function is used to remove all the elements of the set container, thus making its size 0.

+                  set_name . clear() ;
                   Time complexity  :   Linear i.e. O(n)

 --------------------------------------------------------------------------------------------------------------------

-      	count() :  is a built-in function in C++ STL which returns the number of times an element occurs in the set.
-It can only return 1 or 0 as the set container contains unique elements only. set_name  .  count ( element ) ;
+- count() :  returns the number of times an element occurs in the set.
+It can only return 1 or 0 as the set container contains unique elements only.

+                set_name  .  count ( element ) ;
                 Ex:
                 bool d = s.count(101);
                 d is either 0 or 1 .

 ------------------------------------------------------------------------------------------------------------------------------------
 	upper_bound( k ) :  which returns an iterator pointing to the immediate next element which is just greater than k.
                       If the key passed in the parameter exceeds the maximum key in the container, then the iterator